-From the commencement of operations of our predecessor on March 4, 2008 through December 31, 2017, we funded 158 portfolio companies and invested \$975.0 million in debt investments.
-As of December 31, 2017, our debt investment portfolio consisted of 33 debt investments with an aggregate fair value of \$203.8 million.
-As of December 31, 2017, 99.4%, or \$202.6 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
-As of December 31, 2017, our net assets were \$135.1 million, and all of our debt investments were secured by all or a portion of the tangible and intangible assets of the applicable portfolio company.
+From the commencement of operations of Compass Horizon on March 4, 2008 through December 31, 2018, we funded 168 portfolio companies and invested \$1.1 billion in debt investments.
+As of December 31, 2018, our debt investment portfolio consisted of 34 debt investments with an aggregate fair value of \$216.4 million.
+As of December 31, 2018, 98.5%, or \$213.2 million, of our debt investment portfolio at fair value consisted of Senior Term Loans.
+As of December 31, 2018, our net assets were \$134.3 million, and all of our debt investments were secured by all or a portion of the tangible and intangible assets of the applicable portfolio company.
 The debt investments in our portfolio are generally not rated by any rating agency.
 If the individual debt investments in our portfolio were rated, they would be rated below "investment grade".
 Debt investments that are unrated or rated below investment grade are sometimes referred to as "junk bonds" and have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.

-For the year ended December 31, 2017, our debt investment portfolio had a dollar-weighted yield of 15.1% (excluding any yield from warrants, equity and other investments).
-We calculate the yield on dollar-weighted average debt investments for any period as (1) total investment income during the period divided by (2) the average of the fair value of debt investments outstanding on (a) the last day of the calendar month immediately preceding the first day of the period and (b) the last day of each calendar month during the period.
-The dollar-weighted yield on average debt investments is higher than what investors will realize because it does not reflect our expenses or any sales load paid by investors.
+For the year ended December 31, 2018, our dollar-weighted annualized yield on average debt investments (excluding any yield from warrants, equity, other investments and HSLFI) was 15.3%.
+We calculate the dollar-weighted yield on average debt investments for any period as (1) total investment income (excluding income from HSLFI) during the period divided by (2) the average of the fair value of debt investments outstanding on (a) the last day of the calendar month immediately preceding the first day of the period and (b) the last day of each calendar month during the period.
+The dollar-weighted annualized yield on average debt investments is higher than what investors will realize because it does not reflect our expenses or any sales load paid by investors.

-For the year ended December 31, 2017, our investment portfolio (including any yield from warrants, equity and other investments) had a dollar-weighted yield of 14.0%.
-We calculate the yield on dollar-weighted average investments for any period as (1) total investment income during the period divided by (2) the average of the fair value of all investments outstanding on (a) the last day of the calendar month immediately preceding the first day of the period and (b) the last day of each calendar month during the period.
-The dollar-weighted yield on average investments is higher than what investors will realize because it does not reflect our expenses or any sales load paid by investors.
+For the year ended December 31, 2018, our investment portfolio (including any yield from warrants, equity, other investments and HSLFI) had an overall total yield of 13.9%.
+We calculate the dollar-weighted yield on average investments for any period as (1) total investment income during the period divided by (2) the average of the fair value of investments outstanding on (a) the last day of the calendar month immediately preceding the first day of the period and (b) the last day of each calendar month during the period.
+The dollar-weighted annualized yield on average investments is higher than what investors will realize because it does not reflect our expenses or any sales load paid by investors.

-As of December 31, 2017, our debt investments had a dollar-weighted average term of 47 months from inception and a dollar-weighted average remaining term of 38 months.
-As of December 31, 2017, substantially all of our debt investments had an original committed principal amount of between \$3 million and \$20 million, repayment terms of between 21 and 60 months and bore current pay interest at annual interest rates of between 9% and 14%.
+As of December 31, 2018, our debt investments had a dollar-weighted average term of 46 months from inception and a dollar-weighted average remaining term of 36 months.
+As of December 31, 2018, substantially all of our debt investments had an original committed principal amount of between \$3 million and \$20 million, repayment terms of between 10 and 60 months and bore current pay interest at annual interest rates of between 10% and 15%.

-For the year ended December 31, 2017, our total return based on market value was 17.9%.
+For the year ended December 31, 2018, our total return based on market value was 11.0%.
 Total return based on market value is calculated as (x) the sum of (i) the closing sales price of our common stock on the last day of the period plus (ii) the aggregate amount of distributions paid per share during the period, less (iii) the closing sales price of our common stock on the first day of the period, divided by (y) the closing sales price of our common stock on the first day of the period.